 Faculty members who do not achieve the standards for attaining or maintaining a five (5) year contract, but who attain the standards of a three (3) year contract renewal, may be granted the three (3) year contract.
-Failure to attain the standards for any type of extended contract may result in the issuance of a one (1) year conditional contract at the discretion of the university librarian and provost.
+Failure to attain the standards for any type of extended contract may result in the issuance of a one (1) year conditional contract at the discretion of the university librarian and provost pursuant Section 7.1 item 3. d. of this handbook.
+Faculty who receive a recommendation not to renew a term tenure contract may request review by the Term Tenure and Rank Promotion (TTRP) Review Committee.

-5. Requirements for Assigning Rank and Attaining Rank Promotions
+7. Requirements for Assigning Rank and Attaining Rank Promotions